News

 AI's Role in Tennis

-Judy Murray said that AI has a big role to play in growing the sport of tennis.
-Speaking at an event held by IBM, Murray discussed how technology, including AI, can attract current and future tennis fans and players.
-Kevin Farrar from IBM UK shared data about the use of digital technology for engaging with sporting events and the demand for snackable content.
-He noted that many sports fans use social media while watching events, and a core group accounts for a large portion of sports consumption.
+Judy Murray, a renowned tennis coach, emphasized AI's significant role in growing the sport.
+Speaking at an IBM event, Murray discussed how technology, including AI, can attract both current and future tennis fans and players.
+Kevin Farrar from IBM UK highlighted the importance of digital technology in engaging fans, noting that many sports enthusiasts use social media while watching events.
+He also stressed the demand for snackable content, particularly among younger fans.

 Wimbledon's New AI Tools